Will this destroy our civilisation too?

 I probably don’t need to spell out the similarities with the challenges we face on the planet today.
 Although it was obviously a very different time technologically back then, human nature has changed very little over the centuries.

-The fear is that we are doomed to repeat history and as the natural world changes around us, and we realise our leaders our powerless to stop it, our first instinct will be to turn on each other in a fight for our own survival.
+The fear is that we are doomed to repeat history and as the natural world changes around us, and we realise our leaders are powerless to stop it, our first instinct will be to turn on each other in a fight for our own survival.
 And ultimately that will mean the demise of our society.

 Huaca del Sol y la Luna, Trujillo, Peru